 The reason why variable rewards are a such powerful customer retention weapon has to do with dopamine – a neurotransmitter that is linked with habits and desire.
 A reward increases the dopamine levels in our brains, which motivates us to do the thing which got us the reward in the first place.

-Dopamine is also strongly correlated to anticipation of pleasure.
-When we figure out a pattern or a system of how something works, the element of unpredictability gets killed, which also kills the excitement, and the brain ultimately gets bored because less dopamine is produced.
-Although invariable rewards still drive action, variable rewards have the potential of hooking consumers on deeper levels, with the potential of causing an addiction or forming of a habit.
-Look at casinos and sports betting.
+Dopamine is also strongly correlated to the anticipation of pleasure.
+When we figure out a pattern or a system of how something works, the element of unpredictability gets killed, which also kills the excitement.
+The brain therefore gets bored because less dopamine is produced.
+Although invariable rewards still drive action, variable rewards have the potential of hooking consumers on deeper levels, with the potential of causing an addiction or the formation of a habit.

 A variable schedule of rewards can be incorporated into almost any line of business that deals with people.
 The rewards must be relative to the consumer’s interests, otherwise there would be no element of excitement.
-To help determine the appropriate rewards to be leveraged, you will have to look at the target customer’s profile in order to design rewards that are in line with their interests.
+To help determine that, you can start by having a look at the target customer’s profile in order to design rewards which are in line with their interests.

 The goal is to establish incentives that are genuinely appealing – and are not detrimental to the cash flow.
-Everybody would love $100 checks as rewards, but would it be sustainable by the business?
+Everybody would love $100 checks as rewards every now and then, but would it be sustainable?
 Probably not.